isomerpages/ncss-ssi/_training/11-nexleaders.md

 | [![Social Service Institute (SSI) Singapore - Leadership Courses For Senior Management & Directors](/images/training/leadership-in-crisis-management(1)_1.jpg)](http://nexleaders.com/leadership-in-crisis-management/){:target="_blank"}  <br> [![Social Service Institute (SSI) Singapore - Leadership Courses For Senior Management & Directors](/images/training/am-i-a-toxic-leader_1.jpg)](http://nexleaders.com/am-i-a-toxic-leader/){:target="_blank"}  | [![pic2](/images/training/how-to-lead-high-performing-teams_1.jpg)](http://nexleaders.com/how-to-lead-high-performing-teams/){:target="_blank"}  <br> [![Social Service Institute (SSI) Singapore - Leadership Courses For Senior Management & Directors](/images/training/emotion%2C-personality-self-esteem-appreciating-the-brain-in-leadership_1.jpg)](http://nexleaders.com/emotion-personality-self-esteem/){:target="_blank"}  |[![Social Service Institute (SSI) Singapore - Leadership Courses For Senior Management & Directors](/images/training/understanding-millennials(1)_1.png)](http://nexleaders.com/understanding-millennials/){:target="_blank"}  <br> |

-For a full list of other modules, which will be made available to you after completing the five core modules, please check out the  [NEXLeaders website](http://nexleaders.com/){:target="_blank"}   .
+For a full list of other modules, which will be made available to you after completing the five core modules, please check out the  [NEXLeaders website](http://nexleaders.com/){:target="_blank"}.

 ### Course Fees and Subsidies
-Normal Fee: $216 per staff for an one-year period.
+* Members of NCSS can apply for VCF funding (of up to 60%).
+Applicants who are non members of NCSS, are also welcome to apply, without the VCF Subsidy.
+* Member of NCSS: $64 (with 60% VCF funding for Singaporeans & PR)
+* Member of NCSS: $96 (with 40 % VCF Funding for Non-Citizens & Foreigners)
+* Fees for Non-NCSS Members: $200 per participant for 1 year subscription (Over 60 courses)

-If you are signing up between <b> 1 Nov 20 to 12 Mar 21 </b>, you will enjoy a special price of $160 per staff for an one-year period.
+If you are signing up before 15 December 2021, you will enjoy a special price of $160 per staff for a one-year period.

-The VCF Training Grant is applicable for learners from registered charities and Institutions of Public Character (IPCs).
-This grant will cover 60% of the course fee upon successful application and completion of the core courses.

-To qualify for the VCF Training Grant, learners must complete the abovementioned five core modules within the first two and a half months.
-More information on the VCF Training Grant can be found at this [link](http://www.charities.gov.sg/Grants/VWOs-Charities-Capabilities-Fund/Pages/VCF%20Training%20Grant.aspx){:target="_blank"}   .

 ### Sign Up Form

-You may sign up for this programme through this  [form](http://form.gov.sg/#!/5f1a94dc6c82b2001198fea6){:target="_blank"}   .
+You may sign up for this programme through this [form](https://go.gov.sg/nexleadership){:target="_blank"}.

 ### Enquiries